 TCOMM 911 recruits continuously for Public Safety Telecommunicators.
-Please apply now at tcomm911.org/employment to be included in our next set of interviews in March 2023.
-Successful candidates will start at our next Dispatcher Academy on May 1, 2023.
+Please apply now at tcomm911.org/employment to be included in our next set of interviews in June 2023.
+Successful candidates will start at our next Dispatcher Academy in August 2023.
 Candidates will only be notified if/when they are going to advance in the hiring process.
 For more information please visit www.tcomm911.org.

-Full medical, dental, and vision benefits, life insurance and long-term disability; Public Employees Retirement System (PERS); paid vacation and sick leave, an holiday pay.
+Full medical, dental, and vision benefits, life insurance and long-term disability; Deferred Compensation (457b) employer match; Public Employees Retirement System (PERS); paid vacation and sick leave, and holiday pay.